bbauska/UofM-Intro-HTML5/README.md

 I\'m really just trying to give you a taste for what\'s out there so you can start playing with your own code.
 So, one of the first things you need to decide when you\'re coding is, which tags are you going to use?
-There are the generic kind of what we call block tags, &lt;p&gt; and &lt;div&gt; that break your code into nice sections.
+There are the generic kind of what we call **block** tags, **&lt;p&gt;** and **&lt;div&gt;** that break your code into nice sections.
 Paragraph is kind of self-explanatory, and div gives you a way to put groups of content together.
 But the problem with both div and paragraph is that they\'re very generic.
-So we want to move over to the idea of using these semantic tags, such as &lt;header&gt; and &lt;nav&gt;, &lt;footer&gt;
-and &lt;figure&gt;.
-And we talked about those in an earlier video.
-Some of the other block tags that you may not be familiar with are listed here.
+So we want to move over to the idea of using these semantic tags, such as **&lt;header&gt;** and **&lt;nav&gt;,** **&lt;footer&gt;** and **&lt;figure&gt;.** And we talked about those in an earlier video.
+Some of the other **block** tags that you may not be familiar with are listed here.
 The first one are the containers.
 Containers are simple things where you can put like-minded code together.
-So you might have an &lt;article&gt; or an &lt;aside&gt;, a &lt;section&gt;, &lt;main&gt;.
-Again, they almost seem generic in their names.
+So you might have an **&lt;article&gt;** or an **&lt;aside&gt;,** a **&lt;section&gt;, &lt;main&gt;.** Again, they almost seem generic in their names.
 But as you grow more comfortable, as you\'re designing your website, you can start to see oh, this isn\'t a generic section.
 This really is an aside.
-The next block tag is &lt;hr&gt;, or horizontal rule.
+The next **block** tag is **&lt;hr&gt;**, or horizontal rule.
 And it\'s really an interesting idea because it doesn\'t contain any text at all.
-Just to remind you, block tags are tags that have the display block.
+Just to remind you, **block** tags are tags that have the display **block**.
 It means it forces a new line above and below.
 There\'s never going to be anything next to it by default.
 So our hard rule will just put a single line across your page, simple yet very much used by many people.
-The next one is &lt;address&gt;.
-This will go ahead and be a block tag, and it doesn\'t format your address any differently than other text.
-But what it does is, it allows screen readers and other assisted devices to quickly and easily find if they\'re looking for your address. &lt;blockquote&gt;
+The next one is **&lt;address&gt;**.
+This will go ahead and be a **block** tag, and it doesn\'t format your address any differently than other text.
+But what it does is, it allows screen readers and other assisted devices to quickly and easily find if they\'re looking for your address**.
-will be another block tag as well as &lt;details&gt;.
-Now the details tag is very interesting in this kind of quote you get into work.
+&lt;blockquote&gt;** will be another **block** tag as well as **&lt;details&gt;.** Now the details tag is very interesting in this kind of quote you get into work.
 And what it does is elastic hand having drop down open and close idea with your text.
 Now, just to warn you it is not implemented in Firefox so if you\'re someone with Firefox who tries to run it its just gonna kinda default to this open idea.
-Alright, so there\'s &lt;hr&gt;, &lt;address&gt;, &lt;blockquote&gt; and &lt;details&gt;.
-I\'ve told you what they were.
+Alright, so there\'s **&lt;hr&gt;, &lt;address&gt;, &lt;blockquote&gt;** and **&lt;details&gt;.** I\'ve told you what they were.
 My guess is, you still have no idea what they really do, so let\'s take a look at a quick example.
 So here would be an example of the hr element.
 It\'s just a simple line across the screen, nothing too fancy, but very recognizable.
 The next one, the address element.
 In this case, the browser does italicize what\'s inside the content.
 I had to put my own end line here, but otherwise it just looks kind of italicized.
 But you can\'t be sure that it\'ll be italicized on every browser.
 It\'s really specific to Chrome, Firefox, Safari et cetera.
 But the important thing to know is that there is semantic meaning here.
 Here we have a block quote, and what block quote does, is it lets, indents the code and kind of lets people know that there\'s a quote that you\'re look at.
 One of the things that I put inside my blockquote, was I put in a cite tag, so someone can know right away that I cited Napoleon Hill.
 So if someone\'s doing a search for Napoleon Hill, this is going to up the chances that a search engine will link back to your page.
 The last one, details, is kind of combined with a summary tag.
 So I\'m going to go ahead and click here and you can see that it opens and closes.
 So the default is to have it closed and then open up when someone clicks on the little arrow icon right here.
 Now one of the things I mentioned is that it\'s not supported on Firefox.
 So if you\'re looking at this page on Firefox, by default you\'re just going to see it in the open context.
-So let\'s go ahead and go back to some other tags that aren\'t block tags.
+So let\'s go ahead and go back to some other tags that aren\'t **block** tags.
 We\'re gonna do some inline tags.
 Again remember, inline tags just means that you can put it into the page and go all in a line one after the other.
 You don\'t need to break things up.
 So &lt;span&gt; was the original inline tag for plain text.
 You would put span around some code, and then you could go ahead and style it any way you wanted to.
-Now, in addition, we have &lt;cite&gt;, &lt;abbr&gt;, &lt;time&gt;, &lt;code&gt;
-and then the &lt;sub&gt; and the &lt;sup&gt;.
+Now, in addition, we have &lt;cite&gt;, &lt;abbr&gt;, &lt;time&gt;, &lt;code&gt; and then the &lt;sub&gt; and the &lt;sup&gt;.
 Now, if you\'re watching closely you may have noticed I left a little typo after abbreviation there.
 So make sure you go ahead and put in the less than or greater than sign.
 But let\'s look at examples of this code as well.
 Here I have my inline elements.
 The &lt;cite&gt; basically makes it easier for people or bots to search your code, so I went ahead an put this code right inside a &lt;cite&gt; tag.
 Now, again, this particular browser happened to style it differently, but that\'s not always going to be the case.
-Another new tag that has come along recently is the &lt;abbr&gt;
+Another new tag that has come along recently is the &lt;abbr&gt; tag.
-tag.
 So if you notice, right along here, I\'ve included abbreviation inside the box.
 Now, if you can, watch what happens when I put my mouse over the Sunday, Monday and Tuesday.
 As I hover over it, it\'s very small probably on your screen, but you can see that the expanded version of the abbreviation pops up, Sunday, Monday, Tuesday.
 Now, from an accessibility screen point, it can actually go ahead and read the expanded version.
 But even for people who aren\'t using screen readers, I actually find that you need to do something to let people know that hovering over is even an option.
 Most people wouldn\'t think about that.
-The &lt;time&gt; attribute is another one that is just inline and most of us won\'t even know it\'s there but it allows you to give extra semantic meaning.
+The **&lt;time&gt;** attribute is another one that is just inline and most of us won\'t even know it\'s there but it allows you to give extra semantic meaning.
 So the party starts at 9 PM.
 It makes perfect sense to us, but the party took place on New Year\'s Eve.
 Notice again, that\'s actually a time, even though it\'s not our typical numeric time, it is a